JacobWylie/Meteor-To-Dos/README.md

 Objectives:

--Learn the basics of the Meteor framework
+- Learn the basics of the Meteor framework
--Learn how to deploy an app built with Meteor
+- Learn how to deploy an app built with Meteor

 Features: